TanStack/query/README.md

 - Dedupes both async and sync requests to async resources
 - Automatically caches data, invalidates and refetches stale data, and manages garbage collection of unused data
 - Scales easily as your application grows
-- Is based solely on Promises, making it highly unopinionated and interoperable with any data fetching strategy including REST, GraphQL, and even streaming-based APIs
+- Is based solely on Promises, making it highly unopinionated and interoperable with any data fetching strategy including REST, GraphQL and other transactional APIs
 - Provides an integrated promise-based mutation API
 - Opt-in Manual or Advance cache management